Accommodation & budget

 Nervous about the cost of living in Sweden?
 That’s fair enough.
 But, with some smart spending, it can be affordable.
 And because we’re so into our second-hand shopping and weekends in the wild, you’ll find that a lot of the best stuff about Sweden doesn’t cost much.

-You’ll need around SEK 8,514 per month to cover your living costs.
+You’ll need a minimum of SEK 9,450 per month to cover your living costs.

 We’ve broken it down for you: